 What Is Reflexology?

 Reflexology is so-called because of the theory that certain areas on your feet correspond to specific body parts and organs.
-Stimulating those areas on the feet causes a ‘reflex’ response in the connected body part.
-For example:
+Stimulating these areas on the feet is believed to cause a ‘reflex’ response in the connected body part.
+For example, the ball of the foot is associated with the heart and chest, while the tips of the toes correspond to the head.
+The arch of the foot is thought to be linked to the pancreas, liver, and kidneys, and the area near the heel connects to the lower back and intestines.

 The human foot contains over 7000 nerve endings.
 A reflexologist can target these nerve endings to assist your body by augmenting the flow of energy to areas that are being affected by stress or illness.